HOMO FABER FELLOWSHIP

 ©Stefano Maniero

-It's been a real family affair: I have been going to my father's workshop since I was a child.
-When I was 20 years old, I had to replace him because he was in the hospital: when he came home, he was very proud of me.
+The craft is a real family affair: I have been surrounded by my father's workshop since I was a child.
+When I was 20 years old, I had to take over the atelier as he was dealing with health issues.
+He was very proud of the work I had done when he came back.

-When there are works that are made by me, but in which the artist recognises himself 100 percent.
-It’s like a work made by four hands: the more there is a relationship between artist and printer, the more you can feel it in the final work.
+When there are works that are made by me, but in which the artist completely recognises himself.
+At that point, the piece feels like it has been made with four hands.
+The deeper the relationship between artist and printer is, the more you can feel it in the final work.

 Could your craft be considered in danger?